j4ckd4n/SocPuppet/README.md

 [![](readmeimages/tines_banner.png)](https://tines.io?utm_source=github&utm_medium=sponsorship&utm_campaign=sooty)
 # Overview

-This is a V2 version of Sooty which allows for "supposed" easier creation of modules.
+| This is a V2 version of Sooty which allows for "supposed" easier creation of modules.
 Still has plenty of bugs and refactoring needs.

+| Things that are not yet implemented in the new version have been marked with the " - Not Implemented" string.

 Sooty is a tool developed with the task of aiding SOC analysts with automating part of their workflow.
 One of the goals of Sooty is to perform as many of the routine checks as possible, allowing the analyst more time to spend on deeper analysis within the same time-frame.
 Details for many of Sooty's features can be found below.